Friday, November 25, 2016

 Mike shooting Mark shooting Jacob

 Connections were not reserved only for artist and subject, the models and photographers also bonded over their three days at Lake Powell.
 Finding the right models is always a challenge, models that fit, and can work together aesthetically, but hopefully... compatible personalities as well.
 Gordon, Mark and Mike relied heavily on photographer Jeff of ShutterClickPhx.
-Jeff helped select all three models for the 2015, and helped pull together the three models, Jacob, Patrick and Nathan, for this years shoot as well.
+Jeff helped select all three models for the 2015, and helped pull together the three models, Jacob, Patrick and Sam for this years shoot as well.

 It always amazes me how many different poses, and how many different locations and looks are captured under the heat of the Utah sun.
 My favorite shots are generally when the three models are all together.
 There is something definitely spiritual about location, and timeless about the vast lands, mountains and rock.
 If you quickly scroll down to Mike's last shot below you'll see what I mean.
 Although the technology may be modern, there was something almost prehistoric about the look and feel as well.
 I couldn't help but think, when looking at the three men, water and sand, of the original version of Planet of the Apes that memorized me when I saw it on TV as a kid.

 The shoot is all just sun, sand and naked men.
 In order to get the shots, light, and locations desired, there is also hard work required by both models and photographers.
 Every time you see a model perched perilously on a tall rock, there is a photographer at equal risk trying to get the perfect shot.
 Mike reports that all three guys pitched in and were real troopers.
 In addition, personalities and special skills came out as the shoot when on.
-'Patrick turns out to have a real interest and knack for night photography and Nathan knows the songbook for every musical; even ones much much older than he is. ;-)'
+'Patrick turns out to have a real interest and knack for night photography and Sam knows the songbook for every musical; even ones much much older than he is. ;-)'

 Patrick